DarshanRaul94/Python-CLI-for-AWS-GCP/README.md

 # TODO:
 - [x] Have a look at other CLI offerings and look how you can do something different
+- [ ] Add regions choices
 - [ ] Replace the if statements with switch ## using dictionary or lambda
 - [ ] Add loop to go back to main menu if back is pressed
-        - [ ] Create fucntion which creates options maybe and then loop around
+        * [ ] Create fucntion which creates options maybe and then loop around
 - [x] Create Group function
 - [x] Delete User function
 - [x] Delete Group function